KarolTrzeszczkowski/Mecenas-recurring-payment-EC-plugin/README.md

 ## Disclaimer

-The author of this software is not a party to a Last Will contract, have no control over it and cannot influence it's outcome.
-The author is not responsible for legal implications of the Last Will contract nor is competent to settle any disputes.
+The author of this software is not a party to a Mecenas contract, have no control over it and cannot influence it's outcome.
+The author is not responsible for legal implications of the Mecenas contract nor is competent to settle any disputes.
 The author is not responsible for the contract expected behavior.

 ## License